Connectors

 mcp_config.json

-Antigravity now publishes MCP, skills, rules, and plugin customization surfaces in addition to hooks.
-DefenseClaw writes hooks only to the global ~/.gemini/config/hooks.json path, reads and writes MCP servers from ~/.gemini/config/mcp_config.json and <workspace>/.agents/mcp_config.json, and supports the AgentSkills folder form under skills/<skill>/SKILL.md.
-CLI direct-markdown skills, rules, plugins, and plugin-contained agents are treated as discovery/scan surfaces until Google publishes enough install and lifecycle semantics for DefenseClaw to mutate them safely.
+Antigravity publishes MCP, skills, rules, and plugin customization surfaces in addition to hooks.
+DefenseClaw writes hooks only to the global ~/.gemini/config/hooks.json path, reads and writes MCP servers from ~/.gemini/config/mcp_config.json and <workspace>/.agents/mcp_config.json, and supports read/write installation of the AgentSkills folder form under skills/<skill>/SKILL.md.
+Rules and plugins are discovery/scan-only: DefenseClaw reads plugin roots under ~/.gemini/config/plugins/, <workspace>/.agents/plugins/, and the CLI-managed ~/.gemini/antigravity-cli/plugins/, but does not install or disable Antigravity plugins.
+CLI direct-markdown skills and plugin-contained agents are also discovery/scan-only.

 claw.workspace_dir is intentionally not honored by Antigravity hook setup.
 Antigravity merges discovered hooks.json files from the global, project, and legacy locations, so layering DefenseClaw hooks across multiple files would cause duplicate hook firings.
 Workspace MCP and asset discovery still use the workspace paths above when a workspace is explicitly selected.